 Paramount to the health of future generations of Newfoundlands is the screening of dogs and bitches used for breeding.
 There are four main health issues which are relevant and of particular concern in the Newfoundland breed;

-This site is purely concerned with the recording and presentation of health test results information.
+This site is purely concerned with the recording and presentation of health test results.
 If you need advice or assistance, we strongly recommend that you should refer to any or all of the individual web sites of the three participating Newfoundand Clubs.
 On the Contacts page you will find email addresses of the health co-ordinators/contacts for each of the Clubs.

 In the early 1990s, a small group of concerned Newfoundland owners and breeders recognised that there might be a problem with hearts in the Newfoundland breed.
 Initially limited checking of hearts was done by auscultation (a stethoscopic examination carried out by a veterinary cardiologist).
 As a result of those tests and national publicity a wider programme of heart testing was introduced in 1994.
 With the advent of portable canine echo doppler cardiology and an obvious need for many more examinations, several dedicated Newfoundland owners and breeders launched a campaign to raise money.

 A substantial sum was raised by voluntary donations in early 2000 which was given to the University of Edinburgh to help fund and support the research and purchase equipment for canine echo doppler cardiology.
 This resulted in Newfoundlands being the first breed in the UK to benefit widely from echo doppler heart testing.

 The (British) Veterinary Cardiology Society forward copies of the reports of heart tests on all Newfoundlands to the Database Administrators.
 The data is recorded and displayed here whenever the reports have a permission to publish clause signed by the owners.
 Some data is entered from documents sent in directly by the owners or breeders themselves, particularly in the case of non-uk dogs and for cystinuria tests pre-dating the recording and publishing of cystinuria test results by the Kennel Club.